w3f/Grants-Program/applications/daos.md

 ### Workflow
 To be added
 ## Ecosystem Fit
-This is a project without any token, focused on community contribution, and currently both KICO and LISTEN will be used.
+This is a project without any token, focused on community contribution, and tt is now ready for use on KICO and LISTEN.
 We believe that this is a very useful product for other projects in application, it will bring you not only the convenience of development, but also the free flow and integration of resources, as long as you pay attention to it.
 Developers can use our governance model by providing a behavior template, regardless of the number of DAOs but only the type of DAOs.